Conditions

 4. Blue or gray gums

-Lack of oxygen (or hypoxia) can cause the gums to turn blue or gray, which can be a sign of a collapsed trachea.
+Lack of oxygen (or hypoxia) can cause the gums to turn blue or gray, which can be a sign of a collapsed trachea or signs of low oxygen levels for your pet.

 5. Weight loss